 The effects of an oil supply shock, normalized to yield a 1 per cent reduction in oil production, are displayed in Figure 2.
 The shock lowers the US industrial production, that reaches a through after about 12 months.
 The figure shows that after one year the response is negative for 76% of the models.
-In Table 2 we interpret this finding probabilistically, and interpret this ratio as the probability that the output response, conditional on the oil supply shock, is negative.
+In Table 2 we follow the terminology of Dedola and Neri (2007) and interpret this fraction as a probability.
 The price of US production (CPI deflated) increases slightly in the short run, but not in the long run.
 The persistence of the oil-supply shock is high, well above the 6 month restriction imposed by the model selection.
-The output effect is also persistent.
+The effect on industrial production is also persistent.

 The effects of an oil demand shock, normalized to yield a 1 per cent increase in oil production, are displayed in Figure 3.
 The oil price increase is highly persistent.
 The key finding from this figure is that the response of the US industrial production differs markedly from the case of the oil-supply shock.
 For most models, production 12 months after the shock is above the baseline.
-Table 2 shows that the probability that the US industrial production increases conditional on an oil demand shock is about 70 per cent after 12 months, and is greater than 50% at all horizons.
+Table 2 shows that the fraction of models in which the US industrial production increases conditional on a positive oil demand shock is about 70 per cent after 12 months, and is greater than 60 per cent at all horizons.